• Skip to main content

 The simulation result of the above configuration is presented in the following figure.
 Here the Darlington transistor can be seen replaced with an ac equivalent circuit having an input resistance ri and an output source of current represented as βDIb

-The AC Input Impedance can be calculated as explained below:
+The AC Input Impedance can be calculated as I have explained below:

 Ac base current passing through ri is: